peverett/net-mon/README.md

   output in a filename with a date and time stamp e.g. speedtest.161205-1530, results are stored in ~/results/.
-* *pingtest.sh* - Like the previous shell script, this runs a ping command against the Google DNS server address (8.8.8.8) for a count of 60 e.g. an ICMP ping packet every second for 60-seconds.
-Again, results are stored in a file with the date and time stamp in the name e.g. pintest.161205-1551.
+* *pingtest.sh* - Like the previous shell script, this runs a ping command against the Google DNS server address (8.8.8.8) for a count of 60 i.e. an ICMP ping packet every second for 60-seconds.
+Again, results are stored in a file with the date and time stamp in the name e.g. pingtest.161205-1551.
 These are also saved to the ~/results/ directory.
 * *collate_speed.py* - collates all the speedtest download and upload results into a Comma Separated Value (CSV) format summary - the resulting file can then be easily imported into a spreadsheet for analysis or graphs.
-* *collage_ping.py* - collates ping test results into two CSV files, one for just the packet loss statistics and one for all the other ping stats.
+* *collate_ping.py* - collates ping test results into two CSV files, one for just the packet loss statistics and one for all the other ping stats.

 ## Run scripts as a cron job